marcalexa/superfibonacci/README.md

 ### Erratum

-Super Fibonacci Spirals have no refinement property in the published version: The paper claims that a set of kn samples generated with Super-Fibonacci sampling contains the set for generated for n samples and, more generally, sets of m and n samples would have every k-th sample in common, where k is the gcd of m and n.
+Super Fibonacci Spirals, as described in the paper, have no simple refinement property: The paper claims that a set of kn samples generated with Super-Fibonacci sampling contains the set generated for n samples and, more generally, sets of m and n samples would have every k-th sample in common, where k is the gcd of m and n.
 This is not true.

 ### Code